DCMaxxx/BetTest/README.md

 ## Swiftlint
 As a reminder, [Swiftlint](https://github.com/realm/SwiftLint) is a linter that enforces the developer to use a certain code-style.
-I decided to use Wopata's rules and configuration system.
-The `.swiftlint.yml` is in submodule, which has a README explaning the reasoning behind the disabled / configured rules.
+I decided to use Wopata's rules.
+The reasoning behind the disabled / configured rules can be found [here](https://github.com/Wopamax/SwiftLintRules).
 You'll need to have Swiftlint installed system-wide as explained in their README.
 I usually add it as a CocoaPod so it's included in the repository, but in this case I'm required to use Carthage.